First Reliance Bancshares Announces Executive Leadership Changes

 "The mortgage business has been the shining star of our already remarkable year, accounting for a large percentage of our non-interest income and overall net income, and I see that continuing," Saunders said.

 Saunders said these changes are the latest step in a broader holistic effort to position the bank for "transformational growth."
-As it continues to attract industry-proven leadership, develop technological advancements and expand into new markets, he expects to see corresponding growth in income and other areas in fiscal 2021.
+As it continues to attract industry-proven leadership, develop technological advancements, and expand into new markets, he expects to see corresponding growth in income and other areas in fiscal 2021.

 About First Reliance: Founded in 1999, First Reliance Bancshares, Inc. (OTC: FSRL.OB), is based in Florence, South Carolina and has assets of approximately $781 million.
 The Company employs more than 170 professionals and has locations throughout South Carolina and central North Carolina.
 First Reliance has redefined community banking with a commitment to making customers lives better, its founding principle.
 In addition to offering a full range of personalized community banking products and services for individuals, small businesses, and corporations, First Reliance offers two unique community-customers programs: Hometown Heroes, a package of benefits for those serving our communities and Check N Save, an outreach program for the unbanked or under-banked.
 We also offer a full suite of digital banking services, a Customer Service Guaranty, a Mortgage Service Guaranty, and are open on most traditional holidays.